michael-a-davis/tiny-island/NOTES.md

 # Release Notes

+### Alpha 1.2.2
+Crafting menu has been added.
+No crafting functionality yet, but the menu displays your current inventory.
+An output menu will be added to craft items.

 ### Alpha 1.2.1
 Added ability to shake trees and occasionally receive sticks from doing so.
 Added a crafting button but no menu yet.
 Fixed a small bug where log text would stay on screen after performing an action.